KxSystems/arrowkdb/README.md

 returns the schema identifier

+??? warning "Derived schemas only support a subset of the Arrow datatypes and is considerably less flexible than creating them with the datatype/field/schema constructors"

     Each column in the table is mapped to a field in the schema.
 The column name is used as the field name and the column's kdb+ type is mapped to an Arrow datatype as as described [here](#arrowkdbderiveddatatypes).

 ```q
 q)schema_from_table:.arrowkdb.sc.deriveSchema[([] int_field:(1 2 3); float_field:(4 5 6f); str_field:("aa";"bb";"cc"))]